-D.3.3.
+D.3.6.
 PAYABLES

 The payables of the Companies within the Group consist of insurance and intermediaries' payables and other payables which relate to trade and other non-insurance payables.
-Insurance and intermediaries' payables include amounts due to intermediaries and as at 31 December 2022 amounting to €17,222,493 under the IFRS balance sheet.
-For similar reasons as for insurance and intermediaries' receivables, the value for intermediaries' payables under Solvency II is less when compared to the value under the IFRS balance sheet and amount to €11,959,225.
+Insurance and intermediaries' payables include amounts due to intermediaries and as at 31 December 2023 amounting to € 12,546k under Solvency II.
+Under IFRS balance sheet, this value amounts to nil as the new IFRS considers this value to be part of the insurance contract liabilities.

 Furthermore, payables relating to trade and non-insurance including balances owed in respect of salaries and other services, are recognised initially at fair value net of any directly attributable transaction costs.
 Subsequent to initial recognition these financial liabilities are measured at amortised cost using the effective interest method.
 Payables also include current taxes on the taxable income for the period, using tax rates enacted or substantively enacted at the reporting date.
-As at 31 December 2022, these payables amounted to €20,508,944 under the IFRS balance sheet.
+As at 31 December 2023, these payables amounted to €21,767k under the IFRS balance sheet.
 There are no differences between the Solvency II valuation and IFRS valuation of payables (trade, not insurance) and no change in valuation approach took place during the reporting period.